TrangLe265/pbs-backend/README.md

 # PowerLifting Records Backend

-This backend powers a Powerlifting records and calculation frontend application.
-Built with Node.js, Express, PostgreSQL on Docker, it manages lift data, calculates DOTS scores for fair lifter comparison, and provides a RESTful API for all core features.
+A backend service for managing powerlifting records and calculations.
+Built with **Node.js**, **Express**, and **PostgreSQL** (on Docker), it manages lift data, calculates DOTS scores for fair lifter comparison, and provides a RESTful API.

-DOTS (Dynamic Objective Team Scoring) is a widely used formula in powerlifting to fairly compare lifters of different body weights.
+> **DOTS (Dynamic Objective Team Scoring)** is a widely used formula in powerlifting to compare lifters of different body weights.
 By calculating a DOTS score for each lifter, the system enables objective ranking and classification regardless of weight class.

+---

 ## Features

 - Manage lift types (e.g., squat, bench, deadlift)
 - Record user lifts and calculate DOTS scores
 - DOTS score classification and coefficient endpoints
-- RESTful API endpoints for interacting with the database
+- RESTful API endpoints for all core features
 - API documentation with Swagger

+---

 ## Prerequisites

 - Node.js (v16 or later)
 - Docker